gediminasz/ctags-companion/README.md

 ## Usage

 To create a ctags file and index it invoke the "rebuild ctags" task (Terminal > Run Task... and select "Ctags Companion: rebuild ctags").
-The task will trigger a "reindex" command which will read the generated file and create a symbol index in memory.
+You may need to ensure `.vscode` directory is present in your project.
+On completion the task will trigger a "reindex" command which will read the tags file and create a symbol index in memory.
 After that's done, symbol definitions should become available in the editor.

 ## Settings